jrletner/FE_Project/README.md

 - No build step is required for the `JavaScript/` example.
 - If you experiment with persistence and run into a JSON parsing error, you can clear the browser’s localStorage key you introduced (e.g., `localStorage.removeItem('clubs')`) and refresh.

-## Contributing

-- Keep examples small and self‑contained.
-- Add a brief README to new subfolders describing purpose and how to run.
-- Use clear, beginner‑friendly code and comments.